 As a newbie trader, all you care about is profit.
 You never blink as long as a setup shows up in the market.
 At the end of the day, you find yourself having a trade on almost every currency pair.

 Because you spend much of your time looking at the market, you find yourself trading every set up that appears.
 You don’t get time to analyse whether the set up is good or it’s fake.
-You end up taking large losses due to whipsaw.
+You end up taking large losses due to whipsaw/fake-outs.

 Having many open trades does not make you a lot of profit.
-Take 1-4 trades when you are sure of its risk reward, winning rate and have measures in place, in case a trade fail.
+Take 1-4 trades when you are sure of the risk reward, winning rate and have measures in place, in case a trade fail.

 The market will always have many setups but most of them are just fake-outs.
 Many open trades can greatly increase draw downs to your account especially if you haven’t considered correlation and position size.

-The losing trades hold your money as margin which would have been used on better opportunities.
+In addition, the losing trades hold your money as margin which would have been used on better opportunities.

 Moving stops whenever a trade goes against my direction or completely removing it.